vinniethecaptain/cse15l-lab-reports/Lab Report 1.md

 ## Running Terminal Commands

 Now you're done!
 Try any of these commands to navigate the file directories of the remote desktop:
-- cd
+- cd (used to change the current file directory you are viewing)
-- ls
+- ls (used to list all the contents in the current directory)
-- pwd
+- pwd (prints the path of the working directory)
-- cat
+- cat (used to read files and print the concatenated contents of the files)

 To log out of the remote server, hit `Ctrl + D` and run the command exit.
 Good job!